We’re used to seeing many mixed dogs, especially those from Beagles, Corgis, Aussies, and other purebred dogs.

 As for the Border Collie, they’re prone to hip dysplasia, epilepsy, and hypothyroidism, as well as eye disorders.

-If you decide to buy, choose a reliable breeder who runs health screenings.
-Take your Collie -Weenie mix to the vet regularly to help prevent these diseases.
+If you buy, choose a reliable breeder who runs health screenings.
+Take your Collie-Weenie mix to the vet regularly to help prevent these diseases.

 Border Collie-Dachshund mix puppies for sale

 You should always buy your Border Collie-Dachshund from a reliable breeder.
-These breeders have both the parents and the puppies tested for diseases, and they keep the animals in good condition.
+These breeders test the parents and the puppies for diseases and keep the animals in good condition.

-Before making a purchase, you should ask to meet the puppy’s parents if possible to get a general idea of what your puppy might look and act.
+Before making a purchase, you should ask to meet the puppy’s parents to get a general idea of how your puppy might look and act.

 No one should buy puppies from puppy mills or local pet stores.
-They only maximize income by producing large numbers of ill puppies.
+These places maximize their income by producing large numbers of ill puppies.
 Profit is their only concern.

 The price of healthy Dachshund-Border Collie puppies is around $500 and up.
-For premium-quality puppies with documents and superior lineage, you can expect to pay anywhere between $1,000 and $4,000.
-Sometimes, you may need to pay even more.
+For premium-quality puppies with documents and superior lineage, you can expect to pay between $1,000 and $4,000.
+Sometimes, you may need to spend even more.

-Keep in mind that going through a responsible breeder can save you a lot of money and frustration down the road.
+Remember that going through a responsible breeder can save you a lot of money and frustration.

 Adopting a Dachshund-Border Collie mix puppy

-When you finally get this fluffy paw in your hand, you will need to adapt your home and prepare yourself for living with a dog.
+When you finally get this fluffy paw in your hand, you must adapt your home and prepare yourself for living with a dog.

-Your new pup will need lots of things, from crates to toys and dog beds.
-If your local store doesn’t cater to your needs, try checking out offers online.
-I’m sure you’ll want only the best for your little rescue dog.
+Your new pup will need many things, from crates to toys and dog beds.
+If your local store doesn’t offer what you need, try checking out offers online.
+You’ll want only the best for your little rescue dog.

 Is the Border Collie-Dachshund mix aggressive?

-Even though Doxies have a bit of bad publicity for being aggressive, I can’t say these crossbreed puppies will be aggressive.
-In fact, such bad behavior is not the result of a genetic fault; it’s all in the way the dog was trained.
+Even though Doxies have received some negative publicity for being aggressive, I can’t say these crossbreed puppies will be aggressive.
+Such bad behavior is not the result of a genetic fault; it’s all in how the dog was trained.

 To ensure your Border Collie-Dachshund doesn’t become aggressive, ensure the dog goes through early socialization.